RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

     This it not a good option for future QM/MM optimizations since these constraints are not compatible with QM/MM optimization runs (using geomeTRIC).

 .. note:: pdbfile=  input in OpenMMTheory is used to define the topology and needs to match the assumed topology in the XML-files.
-    The PDB-coordinates are not used by OpenMMTheory (except to define user constraints)
+    The PDB-coordinates are generally not used by OpenMMTheory (though they may be used to define user constraints).